 - 1. Identify the energy performance requirements defined in the EIRs - 2.
 Identify the energy performance requirements foreseen in the location where the building will be built/refurbished - 3.
 Define the requirements for the maintenance delivery plan to ensure the foreseen energy performance of the building - 4.
-Identify the professional skills required to implement BIM for the best energy performance to obtain NZEB - 5.
+Identify the professional skills required to implement BIM for the best energy performance to obtain nZEB - 5.
 Define the requirements for all the supply chain that will work within the project - 6.
 Prepare the preliminary BIM Execution Plan (BEP) - 7.
-Make highly accurate visual reference of the existing condition of an existing building - 8.
-Make highly accurate relief of the plants of an existing building - 9.
-Propose different solutions for improving the energy efficiency of a building
+Make highly accurate visual reference of the existing condition of an existing building

+9. Propose different solutions for improving the energy efficiency of a building